adriancysvillegast/Eggs-Timer/README.md

 # eggs-timer
 Eggs timer is a basic app where use bar progress, count timer and add some things like an alarm.
 This app have 3 categories soft, medium and hard

+This project was made following the Complete iOS App Development Bootcamp of The London App Brewery

 ScreenShots: